Jt80149/dotfiles/README.md

 "How is the script supposed to look like?
 What are the right spots to put the commands in?"

 ## Instructor notes on things that were missed with Task 3:
+- [x] clean up the markdown and provide screenshots that demonstrate the script can be used  (instructors note)

 -----------------------------------------
 -----------------------------------------